crim-ca/weaver/docs/source/installation.rst

    $ make clean install
    $ make test

 The installation process setups a conda environment named *twitcher* with all dependent conda (and pip) packages.
 The installation folder (for configuration files, database etc) is by default ``~/birdhouse``.
-Configuration options can be overriden in the buildout ``custom.cfg`` file.
+Configuration options can be overridden in the buildout ``custom.cfg`` file.

 Starting Twitcher Service
 =========================

-Twitcher is run as `Gunicorn <http://gunicorn.org/>`_ WSGI application server behind the `Nginx <http://nginx.org/>`_ HTTP server.
-Starting/Stopping the services is controlled by `Supervisor <http://supervisord.org/>`_.
-This is described in the `Birdhouse documenation <http://birdhouse.readthedocs.io/en/latest/installation.html#nginx-gunicorn-and-supervisor>`_.
+Twitcher is run as `Gunicorn`_ WSGI application server behind the `Nginx`_ HTTP server.
+Starting/Stopping the services is controlled by `Supervisor`_.
+This is described in the `Birdhouse documentation`_.

 Start the twitcher service (using supervisor):